-Physical LAN topologies define how the end systems are physically interconnected.
-In shared media LANs, end devices can be interconnected using the following physical topologies:
+Physical LAN topologies define how the end systems physically connected.
+We can connect, devices in LAN using the following physical topologies:

 Extended Star Topology

 In an extended star topology, additional Ethernet switches interconnect other star topologies.

 Bus Topology is the simplest of network topologies.
 All end systems (computers as well as servers) are connected to each other and terminated in some form on each end.
 Infrastructure devices such as switches not required to interconnect the end devices.
 Bus topologies using coax cables in legacy Ethernet networks because it was inexpensive and easy to set up.

 In the ring topology, end systems are connected to a single circle of cable.
 Unlike the bus topology, the ring does not need termination.
 The signals travel around the loop in one direction and pass through each computer, which acts as a repeater to boost the signal and send it to the next computer.
 Ring topologies use in legacy Fiber Distributed Data Interface (FDDI) and Token Ring networks.